Voice Training provides a vital, resilient and flexible voice, a basic necessity for professional success.

 A teacher cannot afford not to be listened to.

-A little understanding of how the voice actually works can help us to control it, use it effectively and avoid misusing or damaging this valuable resource and minimise all those occasions when we might find it hard to inject all the necessary energy and vitality into what we need to say, how we need to be understood.
+A little understanding of how the voice actually works can help us to control it, use it effectively and avoid misusing or damaging this valuable resource and minimise all those occasions when we might find it hard to inject all the necessary energy and vitality into what we need to say, and how we need to be understood.

 A degree of vocal awareness means also being aware of the whole body and what goes on in the head too – before we even open our mouths.
 It can help us to understand the effect diet, lifestyle and posture can have on the voice and how the teacher can enter the classroom better equipped to begin using the voice for the teaching tasks ahead.